-119 La Cormoraillère Sainte-Geneviève, formed of two rocky areas which uncover, lies 1 mile south of the east end of Île Sainte-Geneviève.
+117 La Cormoraillère Sainte-Geneviève, formed of two rocky areas which uncover, lies 1 mile south of the east end of Île Sainte-Geneviève.

-120 Haut-fond Collins, 3.5 miles south of the south point of Île Sainte-Geneviève, is a rocky area with a depth of 3.7 m.
+118 Haut-fond Collins is a rocky area located 3.5 miles south of the southern tip of Île Sainte-Geneviève.
+Refer to the chart for depths.
 Starboard hand light buoy C84 (1584.5) is moored close south of Haut-fond Collins.

-121 Île à la Chasse, 1 mile SW of Île Sainte-Geneviève, is low and thickly wooded with the shore-line broken into many coves.
+Île à la Chasse, 1 mile SW of Île Sainte-Geneviève, is low and thickly wooded with the shoreline broken into many coves.
 It is fringed with small islets and rocks on all sides except towards the mainland.
 Rocher de la Garde is the termination of a long ridge of rocks, above and below water, extending 1 mile south from Île à la Chasse; a shoal with a depth of 1.7 m is 0.4 mile south of Rocher de la Garde.
 There is the Migratory bird sanctuary of Betchouane (Environment Canada) SW of Île à la Chasse; access regulations apply to this protected area.

-122 There is a strong tidal stream in the vicinity of Île à Mouton.
+$\stackrel{120}{\longleftarrow}$ There is a strong tidal stream in the vicinity of Île à Mouton.

-123 Havre Sainte-Geneviève, between Île Sainte-Geneviève and the mainland, is a good harbour for intercoastal vessels.
-The harbour is easy to access through

-Chenal de la Cormoraillère Sainte-Geneviève or Chenal de l'Est.
+121 Havre Sainte-Geneviève, between Île Sainte-Geneviève and the mainland, is a good harbour for intercoastal vessels.
+The harbour is easy to access through Chenal de la Cormoraillère Sainte-Geneviève or Chenal de l'Est.

-124 There is an anchorage, protected from all winds, NW of Île Sainte-Geneviève, 15 to 18 m of water, mud bottom.
-There is a small craft anchorage, with a depth of 4.3 m, between Petite Île Sainte-Geneviève (Île de l'Ancre) and Île Sainte-Geneviève.
+122 There is an anchorage, protected from all winds, NW of Île Sainte-Geneviève, 15 to 18 m of water, mud bottom.
+There is a small craft anchorage between Petite Île Sainte-Geneviève (Île de l'Ancre) and Île Sainte-Geneviève.
+Refer to the chart for depths.

-Petite Île Sainte-Geneviève.
+123 Rocks awash extend from the SE side of Petite Île Sainte-Geneviève.
 Baie Saint-Laurent is situated close NW of Havre Sainte-Geneviève.
 The drying flats in the bay are composed of sand and mud, strewn with boulders.

-Baie des Grès, west of Île à la Chasse, is entered by a narrow and deep channel.
+124 Baie des Grès, west of Île à la Chasse, is entered by a narrow and deep channel.
 There is an anchorage for small craft in the NW part of the bay.

-127 A very narrow channel, fringed with rocks, connects Baie des Grès and Havre Betchouane.
+125 A very narrow channel, fringed with rocks, connects Baie des Grès and Havre

+Betchouane.
 There is a fast flowing current at the turn of the tide which makes the passage difficult.
 This passage can only be made by small craft and local knowledge is required.

-128 Île Saint-Charles, bold and wooded, 2.4 miles west of Île à la Chasse, is 60 m high.
+126 Île Saint-Charles, bold and wooded, 2.4 miles west of Île à la Chasse, is 29 m high.
 A shoal with depths of 5.3 m is reported about 0.6 mile south of the eastern part of Île Saint-Charles.
 Havre Saint-Charles, between Île Saint-Charles and the mainland, forms a narrow channel for small craft.
 Local knowledge is required.

-Baie Puffin, between Île à la Chasse and Île Saint-Charles, and Baie des Trilobites afford good anchorages but are exposed to south winds.
+127 Baie Puffin, between Île à la Chasse and Île Saint-Charles, and Baie des Trilobites afford good anchorages but are exposed to south winds.
 The west shore of Baie des Trilobites rises steeply; Île de la Fausse Passe lies in the SW part of the bay.
 This island is wooded and slopes to a rocky SE side.
 Some monoliths are situated near the point NE of Île de la Fausse Passe.
 The passage between the island and the mainland coast is shallow.

-130 Between Pointe Enragée (50°12'N, 63°24'W) and La Grande Pointe (50°12'N, 63°27'W), numerous shoals and rocks, awash, extend 0.4 mile south.
+128 Between Pointe Enragée $(50^{\circ}12'N)$, 63°27'W), numerous shoals and rocks, awash, extend 0.4 mile south.
 La Grande Pointe light (1584.8) is on this low point.